Issifu-Iddrisu/autoencoder-feature-extraction/README.md

 ## Tasks

 ### a) Data Preprocessing
-The file `data` contains a collection of 16x16 RGB patches extracted from various natural images.
+The file `data.h5` contains a collection of 16x16 RGB patches extracted from various natural images.
 The data preprocessing steps are as follows:
 1. Convert the images to grayscale using the luminosity model:

    Y = 0.21R + 0.72G + 0.07B